danstocker-legacy/bookworm/README.md

 Fields and collection items may have the ‘reference’ type, pointing to other entities.
 (Common application is the collection of references.)

-## Cache
+## Entity store

-The Bookworm cache is an in-memory datastore based on [sntls.Tree](http://danstocker.github.io/sntls/sntls.Tree.html).
+The Bookworm entity store is an in-memory datastore based on [sntls.Tree](http://danstocker.github.io/sntls/sntls.Tree.html).

 The cache is composed of three containers:

-- `bookworm.entities`: Contains *all* entities of the application.
+- `bookworm.entities`: Contains *all* entities within the application.
 Entity classes provide access to the contents of this container.
 - `bookworm.config`: Contains configuration information, most importantly field and collection item types.
 Look in *js/cache/config.js* or the non-minified distribution for the structure.
-The contents of this container are expected to be initialized before those parts of the application that use the Bookworm API.
+The contents of this container is expected to be initialized before those parts of the application that use the Bookworm API.
-- `bookworm.index`: Holds user-defined indexes for lookups, search, etc. There is no imposed structure for this container, the content is completely up to the application implementation.
+- `bookworm.index`: Holds user-defined indexes for lookups, search, etc. No structure is imposed on this container, content is completely up to the application implementation.

+## Entity keys

+Entity keys, such as `DocumentKey`, `FieldKey`, and `ItemKey`, are evented.
+You may trigger and capture events on them.
+The library itself triggers events on keys whenever a corresponding entity is accessed (when absent) or changed.

 ## Examples